tosi3k/interpreter/README.md

 ## Requirements

-The project requires `mtl` package to build.
+The project requires `ghc` compiler and `mtl` package installed to build.
 You can download the package through *cabal*.

 ## Technical aspects of the project